Tod Andrews: Television

 Andrews' television performances included a starring role from 1957 to 1958 in the syndicated series of the American Civil War, The Gray Ghost, based on the heroic Confederate Colonel John Singleton Mosby.
 In 1959, he starred in the 13-episode Counterthrust, a syndicated series "in which he played a secret agent in the Far East battling Communism".

-Andrews did a screen test for the Perry Mason 1950s TV series playing Perry Mason opposite Raymond Burr as Hamilton Burger.
+Andrews made a screen test for the Perry Mason 1950s TV series playing Perry Mason opposite Raymond Burr as Hamilton Burger.
 This and other screen tests for that show were released on the Perry Mason 50th Anniversary 3-DVD set from 2008.

 Andrews was cast as Captain Lynn Parker in the 1960 episode, "Yankee Confederate," on the syndicated anthology series, Death Valley Days, hosted by Stanley Andrews.
 In the story line, Parker is assigned by General Ulysses Grant (Stan Jones) to infiltrate a Confederate spy ring masterminded by Belle Waverly (Elaine Devry).
-Gavin MacLeod played Belle's fiancé, Dandy Martin, who shoots her to death because she developed romantic feelings for Captain Parker.

 He was cast in two episodes of the CBS sitcom, The Andy Griffith Show and in the 1962 series finale, "The Hoax," of the ABC adventure series, Straightaway, starring Brian Kelly and John Ashley.
 In 1962, he portrayed the part of Holt in the episode "The Devil and the Deep Blue" on CBS's Rawhide.
 In 1964, he appeared in "The Bewitchin' Pool", the last original broadcast episode of The Twilight Zone.
-In 1973, Andrews played the U.S. President in the made-for-TV political thriller, The President's Plane is Missing.
+In 1973, Andrews played U.S. President in the made-for-TV political thriller, The President's Plane is Missing.